Afolayan6/PistonHeads_Eco-Tier/README.md

 Clustering: Applied KMeans clustering to classify cars into three categories based on their eco-friendliness score.
 Repository Contents

+Classification model: Used a stacking ensemble classifier to create a model to predict the Eco-Tier of a car by just with its information.

 Web_scrape.ipynb: Code for scraping car data from PistonHeads.

 EDA.ipynb: Notebook for exploratory data analysis and generating visualizations.